Part Time Jobs for International Students in UK 2026

 UK Student Visa Part-time Work Rules

-The new relaxed post-study work visa (graduate route visa) rules for international students in the UK allow international students (including Indian students as well) to stay in the UK for work after finishing their studies.
+The post-study work visa (graduate route visa) rules for international students in the UK allow international students (including Indian students as well) to stay in the UK for work after finishing their studies.
+There is no minimum skills set or job requirement for this visa, you just need to be a recent gradaute of one of the universities in the UK.
 However, there are certain rules regarding part-time work permissions in the UK for international students who go on a student visa.
 In case any international student does not comply with the rules laid down by the United Kingdom Border Agency (UKBA), they risk facing deportation.
 Candidates can work part-time on campus or off-campus, whichever opportunities they get.
 The following are the restrictions on working part-time in the UK while on a UK student visa.

 - Maximum of 20 hours per week of paid/unpaid work for those studying at a full-time degree level or more, only during the university term time.